-- 4.2.3.1 There must be a safe reaction in case one or more conditions supervised to protect the route in advance of the ETCS border fail; e.g. due to unexpected track occupations. - 4.2.3.2 The system that detects the loss of route protection is responsible to take action trying to resolve the hazardous situation for an affected train, e.g. by changing the authorisation from balise groups as controlled by the interlocking.
-As this has an impact on the Movement Authority, this issue is considered in section 5.2.
+- 4.2.3.1 There must be a safe reaction in case one or more conditions supervised to protect the route in advance of the ETCS border fail; e.g. due to unexpected track occupations. - 4.2.3.2 The system that detects the loss of route protection is responsible for taking action to resolve the hazardous situation for an affected train, e.g. by changing the authorization from balise groups as controlled by the interlocking.
+As this has an impact on the Movement Authority, this issue is considered in section 5.3.1.